Skip to Content

 Performance

-Over the past three years, it beat the category index, the MSCI All Countries Far East ex Japan Index, by an annualized 9.2 percentage points, and outperformed its average peer by 5.5 percentage points.
-And more importantly, when extended to a longer time frame, the strategy outpaced the index.
-On a five-year basis, it led the index by an annualized 3.3 percentage points.
+Over the past three years, it beat the category index, the MSCI All Countries Far East ex Japan Index, by an annualized 7.8 percentage points, and outperformed the category average by 4.3 percentage points.
+And more importantly, when looking across a longer horizon, the strategy surpassed the index.
+On a five-year basis, it outperformed the index by an annualized 2.5 percentage points.
+Although one-year performance does not factor heavily in the overall rating, it is worth mentioning that this share class lost 1.7%, a sizable 6.2-percentage-point loss over its average peer, placing it within the bottom 10% of its category group.

 Published on